Marketing Dashboards: How to Build Own Template?

 The preconfigured Dashboards from the Gallery are quite comprehensive, for example, selecting the “Content Dashboard” auto-configures rich reports such as the one in the image below:

 You can also create an almost infinite number of report types by adding Widgets to a blank report which you can see in the following screenshot.

 In this Custom Report, the Widget displays new web sessions and grouping them by country.
 By now you get the idea, you add, remove and modify as many of these widgets as you need to help with your marketing efforts.

 Using Social Media Analytics

 We‘ve covered some of the steps you can take to help you build a marketing dashboard in Google Analytics, social selling has exploded in recent years and being able to track your reach and engagement on platforms such as Twitter and Facebook is equally important.

-Twitter Ads also feature a dashboard that allows you to identify signals and data points related to your ad campaigns.
-Using this data, you can hyper target consumers or individuals based on their interested, brand loyalty or even political affiliation.
+Twitter Ads also features a dashboard that allows you to identify signals and data points related to your ad campaigns.
+Using this data, you can hyper-target consumers or individuals based on their interested, brand loyalty or even political affiliation.

 Finally, some other Tools that can help your digital marketing efforts

-We‘ve ran through quite a few different topics, to close out this blog post, here are some other tools that can help with your digital marketing campaigns:
+We‘ve run through quite a few different topics, to close out this blog post, here are some other tools that can help with your digital marketing campaigns: